 How to Order Prints

 Reproductions of Burgert Brothers photos can be ordered at the John F. Germany Public Library (in downtown Tampa).
-Prints are made from the negatives in the Burgert Brothers Photographic Collection.
+Prints are made from high-resolution images of the negatives in the Burgert Brother Photographic Collection.

 - Search for a photograph

 - Note the PA Number (Photographic Number) for each print.
 If ordering several reproductions, please put the Photographic Numbers in ascending numerical order.

 - Specify the size and type of contact reproduction desired.
 Please refer to the table below for schedule of prices.

 The library forwards your request to the photographer's studio.
 You must call the photographer's studio to prepay.
 All work must be prepaid.

 |8" x 10"||$22.00|

 |11" x 14"||$40.00|

 |20" x 24"||$75.00|

 |16" x 20"||$72.00|